mckinseyacademy/mcka-theme/docs/SetupNotes.md

 * You will be using the domain name `lms.mcka.local` for your LMS instance on port 8000 (the devstack default).
 * You will be using the domain name `cms.mcka.local` for your CMS instance on port 8001 (the devstack default).
-* You will be using the domain name `mcka.local` for your Apros instance.
+* You will be using the domain name `apros.mcka.local` for your Apros instance.
 * You wish to use a SQLite database and basic development server for this environment on port 3000.
 * You will be using a Vagrant VM-based devstack.